-Rationale: One well-documented impediment to bringing the results of basic research to bear on cancer is the shortage of funding to translate new discoveries into practical advances for cancer patients.
-Research and development are needed between the stages of discovery science, traditionally funded by grants from federal sources and foundations, and late term development and commercialization of drugs, devices, diagnostic tests, and biologicals traditionally funded by private sector industries.
-Data indicate that such translational research is underfunded and would benefit from additional investment.
+One well-documented impediment to bringing the results of basic research to bear on cancer is the shortage of funding to translate new discoveries into practical advances for cancer patients.
+Funds for research and development are needed between the stages of discovery science, which is funded traditionally by grants from federal sources and foundations, and late term development and commercialization of drugs, devices, diagnostic tests, and biologicals, which is funded often by private sector industries.
+Data indicate that translational research is underfunded and would benefit from additional investment.
 Funding such research and development by CPRIT could have the added benefit of stimulating public-private partnerships and bringing new commercial investments to Texas.

+Emphasis

-Emphasis: Funding translational research that bridges the gap between basic research and product development, and between research on preventive measures and new technologies for early detection and adaptation of tested interventions represents opportunities for inter-program strategic investment by CPRIT.
+Funding translational research that bridges the gap between basic research and product development, and between research on preventive measures and innovative technologies for early detection and adaptation of tested interventions represents opportunities for inter-program strategic investment by CPRIT.
 The time needed to move some projects from research to products is often lengthy and may limit the role of the prevention program in this area of emphasis.